robertpeteuil/configcloud/README.md

 ### Installation

-Once the repo is downloaded, `cd` into its directory and run the installer in help or test mode.
-The installer is named `install.sh` and supports many optional parameters including `-h` for help.
+After download, `cd` into the directory and run the installer named `install.sh`.
+It supports many parameters including `-h` for help.

 ``` shell
 cd ~/.configcloud